Accessibility: Metro U1 and U3 station Stephansplatz

 Shop opening hours: Normally Monday - Friday: 10:00 to 20:00 o'clock, Saturday: 10:00 to 18:00 o'clock.
 Some shops open already at 8:00 or 9:00 o'clock and start to close from 18:00 o'clock.

-Unusual and worth seeing H&M store located in splendid rooms of a former court menswear store at Graben no. 8.
+Tip: Visit the uncommon H&M store located in splendid rooms of a former court menswear store.
+The corner house is located at Graben no. 8 and is worth seeing.

 The Graben Vienna (C3) is an exclusive and pulsating shopping street in the heart of the inner city with a plague column.
 The origin of this street dates back to the old Romans and it is surrounded by popular alleys, streets and places which stand for the typical flair, elegant tradition and gourmet pleasures: Stephansplatz, Kohlmarkt, Naglergasse, Tuchlauben and Petersplatz.